zlabjp/nghttpx-ingress-lb/README.md

 not be altered by an external tool or user. nghttpx listens on UDP port specified by `--nghttpx-https-port` flag.

+> [!WARNING]
+> As of v0.66.0, Secret is integrated to the one specified by
+> `--nghttpx-secret` flag, and `--quic-keying-materials-secret` flag
+> has been removed.
+The default value is also changed.
+Previously,
+> it is `nghttpx-quic-km` but now `nghttpx-km`.
+To migrate from the
+> previous release, before upgrading nghttpx-ingress-controller to
+> v0.66.0, copy Secret `nghttpx-quic-km` to `nghttpx-km`, and upgrade
+> nghttpx-ingress-controller.

 HTTP/3 requires writing Secret and extra capabilities to load eBPF program.
 For writing Secret, you might need to add the following entry to ClusterRole: